Company Rule

 Four Provincial court of appeal at the middle level

 Sadar Diwani and Nizamat Adalat at the top.
-Besides, Privy Council at the top
+Besides, Privy Council at

 Criminal justice was in the hands of the four provincial courts